aatmunbaxi/site/content/_index.md

 ## About Me {#about-me}

-Currently I am a PhD student in mathematics at Texas A&amp;M University.
+I am a PhD student in mathematics at Texas A&amp;M University.
+My advisor is Dr. [Eric Rowell](https://www.math.tamu.edu/~rowell/).

-**Interests:** Broad, but particularly things in category theory and algebraic geometry.
+**Interests:** Fusion and modular categories and their classification.
+Some random things in algebraic geometry.

 ### What I&rsquo;m Reading {#what-i-and-rsquo-m-reading}

--   _Dune_
+-   _Tensor Categories_

 ### Education {#education}

--   PhD Mathematics, Texas A&amp;M University (in-progress)
+-   PhD Mathematics, Texas A&amp;M University (in progress)
 -   MS Mathematics, Texas A&amp;M University 2023
 -   BS Mathematics, UCLA 2021